How To Feed A Loon

 • Smear the remaining paste on the open side of the steak.

-• Layer the prosciutto, spinach, carrot, onion, bell pepper, and basil on top leaving about ½-inch border along the edges.
+• Layer the prosciutto, spinach, carrot, onion, bell pepper, and basil on top, leaving about a ½-inch border along the edges.

 4 strips prosciutto, ½ cup fresh spinach, 1 medium carrot, ½ cup yellow onion, ½ cup roasted red bell pepper, ½ cup fresh basil

-• In a small bowl, combine the breadcrumbs, Parmesan cheese, thyme, 1 teaspoon salt, and ½ teaspoon pepper.
-Stir to combine and then sprinkle over the top of the filling on the steak.
+• In a small bowl, combine the breadcrumbs, Parmesan cheese, thyme, 1 teaspoon of salt, and ½ teaspoon of pepper.
+Stir to combine, then sprinkle over the top of the filling on the steak.

 ¼ cup breadcrumbs, ¼ cup Parmesan cheese, 2 teaspoon dried thyme, Kosher salt and freshly ground black pepper